guinetn/basecamp/readme.md

 - [+] [-]
 - First letter of the name of the page you want to navigate to [h]omepage [w]eb [c]ode…

+# How to use

+Host it for free as a github page then set it as your browser's homepage

+>chrome::settings
+>Appearance
+>Welcome button
+>Set your repo <cite><you>.github.io/browserLocalHomepage</cite> as you're browser homepage

 # Configuration

 Add your own pages, links...
+I have to do a code review to improve it, it's just a draft version

 ### pages